miekg/dns/README.markdown

 Goals:
 * KISS;
+* Symmetric API: client and server side should be similar;
 * Small API;
-* If its easy to code in Go, don't make a function of it.
+* If its easy to code in Go, don't make a function for it.

 Features: